Featured in The Copper Press, 23 October, 2159 A.M.

 The Weight of a Jester’s Staff

 The ascent proved brutal.
-Snowmelt turned shale to ooze, and fissures belched Shard-tainted vapors that numbed limbs.
+Morning dew turned shale to slick, and fissures threatened to give way with each advance.
 Midway, a second slide loosed boulders.
 Panic spread. Émile’s healing spells staunched wounds, but fear continued to gnaw.

 When morale teetered, Gabouray’s teachings nudged Émile: lighten hearts.
-He juggled batons, cracking jokes about mountains needing better manners.
-Laughter returned—yet progress stalled each time the slope howled.
+He cracked jokes about mountains needing better manners and laughter returned if only briefly.
+Yet, progress stalled each time the slope groaned.
 Jests alone could not haul tons of rock.

 Trial on the Precipice